 Certification is the final link in a process established to educate people in the correct way to perform their assigned job duties.
 Well-trained employees, with independently verified knowledge and skills, make fewer mistakes—and therefore have fewer accidents—than those with less experience or inferior knowledge.

 While certification generally involves some form of testing, not all testing leads to certification.
 And even though training is clearly essential to a valid certification process, care must be taken to ensure the two functions remain separate.
 After all, an improperly developed certification program might be worse than no certification at all because it would create a false sense of security among both those who have it and those who rely on it for hiring purposes.

-Fortunately, industry guidelines for professional certification have been established by two independent credentialing authorities, the National Commission for Certifying Agencies (NCCA) and the American National Standards Institute (ANSI).
+Fortunately, industry guidelines for professional certification have been established by an independent credentialing authority, the American National Standards Institute (ANSI).

 In 1998, NCCCO received its initial accreditation from the National Commission for Certifying Agencies (NCCA), recognizing that NCCCO programs meet or exceed NCCA’s exacting standards for certification competency.
 Federal OSHA referenced this accreditation in its formal agreement signed with NCCCO in 1999.

-NCCCO was initially awarded accreditation by the American National Standards Institute (ANSI) in 2007 and then reaccredited by ANSI in 2012.
-Most NCCCO certification programs—Mobile, Tower, Overhead, and Articulating Crane Operator, Digger Derrick Operator, Signalperson, Rigger Level I, Rigger Level II, and Crane Inspector—are accredited by ANSI to the ISO/IEC 17024 International Standard for organizations that certify personnel.
+Over time, a higher standard for accreditation was established by the American National Standards Institute (ANSI), and NCCCO was initially awarded ANSI accreditation in 2007 and then reaccredited by ANSI in 2012.
+Most NCCCO certification programs—Mobile, Tower, Overhead, Articulating, and Service Truck Crane Operator, Digger Derrick Operator, Signalperson, Rigger Level I, Rigger Level II, Crane Inspector, and Lift Director—are accredited by ANSI to the ISO/IEC 17024 International Standard for organizations that certify personnel.
 ANSI requirements are rigorous and designed to give assurance to those who depend on certification programs that the tests are fair, sound, and valid assessments of the knowledge and skills they are intended to measure.
 The decision of ANSI’s Professional Certification Accreditation Committee to award accreditation came only after exhaustive on-site and field audits of NCCCO’s management systems and psychometric procedures.